-(i) Act as liaison to all interested parties in the IANA stewardship transition, including the three “operational communities” (i.e., those with direct operational or service relationship with IANA; namely names, numbers, protocol parameters).
+(i) Act as liaison to all interested parties in the IANA stewardship transition, including the three “operational communities” (i.e., those with direct operational or service relationships with the IANA functions operator; namely names, numbers, protocol parameters).
 This task consists of:

 a.
 Soliciting proposals from the operational communities